irmen/Pyro5/docs/source/security.rst

 By default, the SSL mode only has a cert on the server (which is similar to visiting a https url in your browser).
 This means your *clients* can be sure that they are connecting to the expected server, but the *server* has no way to know what clients are connecting.
-You can solve this by using a HMAC key (see :ref:`hmackey`), but if you're already using SSL, a better way is to do custom certificate verification.
+You can solve this using SSL and custom certificate verification.
 You can do this in your client (checks the server's cert) but you can also tell your clients to use certs as well and check these in your server.
 This makes it 2-way-SSL or mutual authentication.
 For more details see here :ref:`cert_verification`.
 The SSL config items are in :ref:`config-items`.